tirthmann/tirthmann/README.md

 - 👋 Hi, I’m @tirthmann
-- 👀 I’m interested in gaming and creating new things
+- 👀 I’m interested in gaming, machine learning, and all other things programming
-- 🌱 Morehead state university student
+- 🌱 Morehead state university student and Undergraduate Research Fellowship member
+- Working on Road Object Classification using CNN

 <!---
 tirthmann/tirthmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.